The American art world's biggest event in decades is happening this week — but it's not where you'd expect it to be.

 Bringing The Art World To Bentonville

 Crystal Bridges is often referred to as "the Wal-Mart museum," but the corporation has little to do with the art.
-If you go looking for an actual Wal-Mart museum in Bentonville, the closest you'll get is the Wal-Mart Visitors Center's Wal-Mart gallery.
+If you go looking for an actual Wal-Mart museum in Bentonville, the closest you'll get is the Wal-Mart Visitor Center's Wal-Mart gallery.

 The company's headquarters employs more than 11,000 in Bentonville, but it isn't exactly a thriving metropolis.
 It has a small town square, and the rest is pretty much strip malls.

 Monica Divis and her mother, Rita Divis, sit outside a restaurant on the square.
 Monica, who has worked for Wal-Mart for 22 years, says people from all over the world visit Bentonville — and even move to the city — to do business with Wal-Mart.

 "If you sit out here long enough, you're going to hear several languages spoken," she says.
 "We were just in the visitor's center, and there was a lady from China buying things to take back because we have a Wal-Mart in China.
 There's Wal-Mart in Japan.
 So it is becoming an international destination."

 Still, according to Rita Divis, art is something Bentonville could use more of.